cowboyd/recomplete.js/README.md

 > Note: There is no concept of fine-grained events in
 > recomplete.
 Every time there is a state change, it re-emits
 > the workflow's model in its entirety.
 The data structure
-> representing is the state is immutable in the sense that any changes
+> representing the state is immutable in the sense that any changes
 > made to it will not have any effect on workflow state.

 ```js